Be-Prepared/Be-Prepared.github.io/README.md

 * Major Cities
     * The cities do not include state, so "Minneapolis" works and "Minneapolis, MN" does not.
     * This list starts by downloading a list of all cities worldwide that have a population of 15,000 or more.
-Next, the cities are processed and if there are duplicate names, the one with the highest population is retained.
-After that, the top 10,000 cities worldwide are kept.
+Next, duplicate city names are eliminated by preserving the more populated city.
+After that, the top 10,000 cities worldwide are kept and the coordinates are encoded using a base 92-inspired system.

 ## For Developers